-Luxury – For a luxurious experience, stay at the Grand Hotel Terme, which offers great amenities.
+- Luxury – For a luxurious experience, stay at the Grand Hotel Terme, which offers great amenities.

-Mid-Range – If you are looking for a mid-range option, the Champagne Rooms would be a great choice, with a nice location.
+- Mid-Range – If you are looking for a mid-range option, the Champagne Rooms would be a great choice, with a nice location.
 They also offer family suites, perfect if you’re traveling with your family.

-Budget-friendly – Located right by the shore of Lake Garda, the lovely Hotel Porto Azzurro makes a good budget option.
+- Budget-friendly – Located right by Lake Garda’s shore, the lovely Hotel Porto Azzurro makes a good budget option.

 Check out the hotels for Riva del Garda here:

-Luxury – The Rivacentro is a popular, luxurious apartment hotel with modern rooms, and great amenities.
+- Luxury – The Rivacentro is a popular, luxurious apartment hotel with modern rooms and great amenities.

-Mid-Range – For a mid-range hotel, you could stay at the Parc Hotel Flora, which offers spa access and nice views.
+- Mid-Range – For a mid-range hotel, you could stay at the Parc Hotel Flora, which offers spa access and nice views.

 Check out hotels for Limone here: